rsbaye/rsbaye/README.md

 💼 Previously worked as a Researcher with the German Institute of Development and Sustainability.

-💼 Previously worked as an IT Engineer Digital Charging Solutions GmbH (BMW & Mercedes Benz).

-💼 Previously worked as an IT Engineer Digital Charging Solutions GmbH (BMW & Mercedes Benz).
+💼 Previously worked as an IT Engineer with Digital Charging Solutions GmbH (BMW & Mercedes Benz).

 📓 Familiar with:
       Language: Python (sklearn, numpy, pandas, matplotlib, seaborn, tensorflow, scipy, econml), R, Stata, Eviews, Gephi, SPSS.